Have you heard about BICARB FREE natural deodorant? Is bicarb something you should ignore or avoid?

 Reactions to bicarb usually present as a rash with slight redness and mild to moderate itching.
 This is often more pronounced when bicarb is applied to freshly shaved underarms.
 That’s because shaving actually causes micro-cuts on the skin, making anything you apply to the area directly afterwards (especially a salt) feel uncomfortable.
 Shaving can increase the chance of irritation.

 It’s very important to note that not all skin reactions are due to a pH imbalance caused by bicarb.
 If you’ve had a reaction, you shouldn’t automatically assume that a bicarb free natural deodorant is the answer.
-Similar reactions are also caused by sensitivity to perfumes, essential oils and sometimes even benign ingredients like olive oil.
+Similar reactions are also caused by sensitivity to perfumes, essential oils and sometimes even benign ingredients like coconut oil.
 There are also some medical conditions that present with rash-like symptoms or underarm skin discolouration but are not caused by topical cosmetics at all (read this if you’re skin looks dark or discoloured).

 Fortunately, you don’t have to suffer with sore underarms if you experience irritation from natural deodorant.
 Here’s how to fix yourself up: